 - Sign in to Google Analytics.

-- On the left, click Acquisition > Traffic acquisition.
+- On the left, select Acquisition > Traffic acquisition.

 Dimensions in the report

-You will notice that each dimension includes the text "Session".
-"Session" indicates that the dimension describes a user's most recent session, regardless of whether they are new or returning.
+Each of the following cross-channel traffic source dimensions includes the word "Session," indicating that the dimension describes a user's most recent session, regardless of whether they're a new or returning user.
 Learn more about scopes

 Metric | What it is | How it's populated |